salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 9. [Robotics] If the robot has 4 differential wheels, what type of chassis is it?

 I don't fully understand the question.
-It would be a 4WD chassis.
+It would be a Skid Steer Drive chassis.

 10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y` for?